ValliereMagic/P2P/README.md

-# This project was created for a self-challenge as an assignment for a course I took.
+# This project was created as a self-challenge assignment for a course I took.

 The swarm server is started first.
 When peers start up, they connect to the swarm server, and give it their (ip address, port) pair that they are listening